Law of the iterated logarithm: Statement

+Note that, the first statement covers the case of the standard normal distribution, but the second does not.

 Discussion

-The law of iterated logarithms operates “in between” the law of large numbers and the central limit theorem.
+The law of iterated logarithms operates "in between" the law of large numbers and the central limit theorem.
 There are two versions of the law of large numbers — the weak and the strong — and they both state that the sums Sn, scaled by n−1, converge to zero, respectively in probability and almost surely: